AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Queries.md

  # Queries
-A list of queries to select the data items to be displayed in the data view
+A list of queries to select the data items to be displayed in the Data View
 ### Properties

 Property | Type | Required | Descriptions